danasf/LEDProtestSign/README.md

 * Open the `neopixelsign.ino` in Arduino IDE
 * Install the Adafruit libraries, `Sketch > Include Libraries > Manage Libraries`, or unzip into your `Arduino/libraries` folder ([more instructions how to install Arduino libraries](https://www.arduino.cc/en/Guide/Libraries))

-* In Arduino IDE, edit the protest messages in the config area (and colors if desired)
+* In the Arduino IDE, edit the protest messages in the config area (and colors if desired)

 ```
 // Put your messages here